The Empty Glass

 The Empty Glass (c.
-1652) is an oil-on-canvas painting by the Dutch painter Pieter de Hooch.
-It is an example of Dutch Golden Age painting and is now in the collection of the Museum Boijmans Van Beuningen.
+1652) is an oil-on-panel painting by the Dutch painter Pieter de Hooch.
+It is an example of Dutch Golden Age painting and is now in the collection of the Museum Boijmans Van Beuningen, in Rotterdam in the Netherlands.

 This painting was documented as a work by Gabriel Metsu by Hofstede de Groot in 1908, who wrote:204b.
 A Woman handing a Glass of Wine to an Officer.
 Sm.
 85. A woman hands a glass of wine to an officer.
 Two persons are playing cards, while a third looks on.
 Panel, 17 1/2 inches by 14 inches.
 Described by Descamps (vol. ii.).

 Sales.
 Hendrik Verschuuring, The Hague, September 17, 1770, No. 106.